Quuxplusone/hexx/HACKING.md

   is written back into the compressed global data, which means that the items disappear from there too, forever.
 - Blanking the global data will NOT affect the items on the current level, but it can make the game crash when you change levels and the game tries to load items from global that aren't there anymore.

+Offsets [0xC2F6 ..
+0xDB6A) look like maybe monster records???

 Offsets [0xE004 ..
 0xE1E8) are the front-left character's big thumbnail, as a 256-color 22x22 bitmap.